15 Best FREE Websites to Find Royalty-Free Music

 Yes.
 The music can be used for commercial purposes if explicitly stated in the license agreement.

 Now you know some great places to find free music, and this article has helped to understand how to find the right one.
+Alternatively, if you’re looking for something more unique, you could always hire a freelance composer to create original, royalty-free music for your project.
 As with everything in video editing, it takes some practice to understand what type of music works better for this or that kind of video.

 What are your favorite websites for royalty-free music?
 Do you have any tips for finding the best piece of music for your video?
 Share in the comments below!